vkartik1/AI_ML/predict_supplier_OML/Readme.md

 ### Overview
 This project
 1. Creates a model using the DBMS_DATA_MINING.CREATE_MODEL procedure and.
-2. Predicts the supplier and its probability using the 2 OML plsql functions: PREDICTION and PREDICTION_PROBABILITY.
+2. Recommends the supplier and its probability using the 2 OML plsql functions: PREDICTION and PREDICTION_PROBABILITY.

 ### How to run